pybricks/pybricks.github.io/index.md

 feature_row:
   - image_path: /assets/images/home-code.png
     alt: "Powerful"
-    title: "Powerful and fast"
+    title: "Python for LEGO hubs"
-    excerpt: "Pybricks unlocks the full potential of your smart LEGO® hubs.
-Run your code directly on the hub, and get full control of your motors and sensors."
+    excerpt: "Pybricks is Python coding for smart LEGO hubs.
+Run MicroPython scripts directly on the hub, and get full control of your motors and sensors."
     url: "/about/"
     btn_class: "btn--primary"